NMAK16005U Computational Statistics

 - Censorship form

 Two internal examiners.

 Same as ordinary exam.
-To be eligible for the re-exam, students who did not give an oral presentation during the course must hand in synopses of the solutions of four assignments no later than two weeks before the beginning of the re-exam week.
-The four synopses must be approved in order to take the re-exam.
+To be eligible for the re-exam, students who did not give an oral presentation during the course must hand in synopses of the solutions of four assignments.
+The four synopses must be approved no later than three weeks before the beginning of the re-exam week.

 Criteria for exam assesment